wombleton/gitlaw-nz/acts/H/Health and Disability Commissioner Act 1994.md

     (4) A copy of every report made under subsection (2)(b) must, on request, be made available by the Commissioner to each of the parties concerned.

-    Section 37: substituted, on 18 September 2004, by [section 9][143] of the Health and Disability Commissioner Amendment Act 2003 (2003 No 49).
+    Section 37: substituted, on 18 September 2004, by [section 9][146] of the Health and Disability Commissioner Amendment Act 2003 (2003 No 49).

 #### Decision to take no action

-*   Heading: inserted, on 18 September 2004, by [section 9][143] of the Health and Disability Commissioner Amendment Act 2003 (2003 No 49).
+*   Heading: inserted, on 18 September 2004, by [section 9][146] of the Health and Disability Commissioner Amendment Act 2003 (2003 No 49).

-##### 38 Commissioner may decide to take no action on complaint
+##### 38 Commissioner may decide to take no action or no further action on complaint

 *   (1) At any time after completing a preliminary assessment of a complaint (whether or not the Commissioner is investigating, or continuing to investigate, the complaint himself or herself), the Commissioner may, at his or her discretion, decide to take no action or, as the case may require, no further action on the complaint if the Commissioner considers that, having regard to all the circumstances of the case, any action or further action is unnecessary or inappropriate.